 “Stop, please,” says the client.
 The tech immediately stops, and smiles at the client,

 This kind of exchange happens maybe once or twice a week.

 The client is 7, mostly nonverbal, and has 2 hour sessions several times per week.
 The client is required to sit at a desk for most of the session, although some activities are done while sitting on the floor instead.

 The client is engaging in a favorite activity at the table, mixing colors of play-doh together.
 The tech reaches over into the activity space, deliberately interrupting.
-The client pushes her hand away, and she ignores this, putting her hand back in the way so the client can’t continue playing.
-“No,” the child says quietly, sounding annoyed, not looking up, still intent on the activity.
+The client pushes her hand away, and she ignores this, putting her hand back in the way so the client can’t continue playing. “nuh,” the child says quietly, sounding annoyed, not looking up, still intent on the activity.

-“Nuh, stah,” mimics the client (the pronunciation is poor but the cadence is imitated perfectly, which makes me grin).
+“Stah,” mimics the client.
 The tech withdraws her hand, nods as if in satisfaction, and makes marks on her tally sheet, obviously grading the child’s performance.
 This process is repeated multiple times per session.

 Case 1 isn’t perfect, but I think it’s a good shot at managing a necessary evil in a relatively decent way (the necessary evil being that, in order to make sure a kid knows how to object to things reliably, you pretty much have to provide or at least allow something they dislike for them to object to).
 The tech didn’t push, didn’t insist on a specific response, didn’t judge… just offered an alternative.
 The client was treated as a human being.